CAMIBAart- Austin, TX

 At their core, my paintings and collages are an exploration of form, color, structure and space, used to create feelings of surreal, ‘foreign’ environment bouncing back and forth between natural and man made.
 Dimensionality is simplified, and time is flattened, questioning if these fractured spaces exist or if they are stylized ruins of a time passed.

-To fabricate the works, I graft together individual representations of minerals with symbolic abstract imagery (arcs, rays, lines).
+I graft together individual representations of minerals to create fabricated landscapes.
 When examined closely, the crystal structures appear to be miniature worlds; microscopic terrains or cities.
 I am intrigued by the variations in form, color and complexity, that make naturally occurring formations feel as though they are engineered objects, seemingly foreign to the natural world from which they come.
 Natural elements begin to feel man-made when enlarged and positioned as if buildings lining a road.